 Reasons why your business is considered high risk for a merchant account

-It may help to appreciate the factors that cause your business to be categorized as high risk:
+High-Risk Merchant Success means understanding all the factors that cause your business to be categorized as high risk:

 - It’s in a high risk industry – typical examples are adult sites, dating, gambling, firearms, nutraceuticals, CBD and so on.